Clearing advice for international and EU students

-Once you have accepted an offer, you will need to obtain a visa if required.
+Once you've accepted an offer, you'll need to obtain a visa if required.
 You'll need:

-- Evidence you have accepted an unconditional offer of a place on a course.
-If the university has a Tier 4 Sponsor Licence, (only in rare circumstances will they not have this status) they will issue a Confirmation of Acceptance for Studies (CAS) which you will need to supply
+- Evidence you've accepted an unconditional offer of a place on a course with a licensed student sponsor –they'll issue a reference number known as a Confirmation of Acceptance for Studies (CAS), which you'll need to supply

-- Evidence you can afford to study and live in the UK
+- Evidence you can afford to study and live in the UK, if needed

-- Visa applications and confirmation of English Language tests may take time so make sure you are realistic about this.
-However, many countries have fast track Visa services via the UK Government, sometimes for an additional fee
+Visa applications and confirmation of English language tests may take time so make sure you're realistic about this.
+However, many countries have fast-track visa services through the UK Government, sometimes for an extra fee.

-Clearing is open from 6 July – the same day as International Baccalaureate (IB) Results Day – until 23 October.
+Clearing is open from early July – the same day as International Baccalaureate (IB) Results Day – until mid-October.

 Is there a difference for international students in Clearing?

-You should aim to go through this process as quickly and early as possible as there are some differences in applying via Clearing for international students.
+You should aim to go through this process as quickly and early as possible as there are some differences in applying through Clearing for international students.

 You may have to apply for a student visa.
 This can take time if there are lots of people applying at the same time.

-You might be required to take some tests to secure a place.
+You might have to take some tests to secure a place.
 This could be a language test or an alternative test.
-They may also ask to have a Skype interview with you.
-You will need to ask each university directly what they require as it will vary depending on where you are from and the university you’re going to.
+Your university may also ask to have an interview with you.
+You'll need to ask each university directly what they need as it'll vary depending on where you're from and the university you’re going to.

-If you are taking IBs, you will have an advantage over UK students when using Clearing.
-This is because most UK students do not receive exam results until August.
+If you are taking IBs, you'll have an advantage over UK students when using Clearing.
+This is because most UK students don't get exam results until August.